ovh/docs/pages/platform/ai/notebook_guide_billing_concept/guide.en-au.md

 ## Introduction

 AI Notebooks are linked to a Public Cloud project.
 The whole project is billed at the end of the month, with pay-as-you-go.
-It means you will only pay for what you consume, based on the compute resources you use (CPus and GPUs) and their running time.
+It means you will only pay for what you consume, based on the compute resources you use (CPUs and GPUs) and their running time.

 ## AI Notebooks lifecycle